Wilmington massacre: Atmosphere and suppression of black defense

-The Political Director of The Washington Post, Henry L. West, went to Wilmington to cover the White Supremacy Campaign.
-He wrote:
+Alderman Benjamin Keith wrote "[Readers were] believing everything that was printed, as well as news that was circulated and peddled on the streets.
+This frenzied excitement went on until every one but those who were behind the plot, with a few exceptions, were led to believe that the negroes were going to rise up and kill all the whites."

+The Political Director at The Washington Post, Henry L. West, went to Wilmington to cover the White Supremacy Campaign.
+He wrote "In Wilmington, I found a very remarkable condition of affairs.
+The city might have been preparing for a siege instead of an election ...
+The whites had determined to regain their supremacy; and the wholesale armament was intended to convey to the blacks an earnest of this decision.
+There would have been rapid-fire guns and Winchester rifles if every church had held a silent pulpit, and every lodge-room where the Negroes met had been empty.
+White supremacy, therefore, was the magnet that attracted, the tie that bound, the one overwhelming force that dominated everything.

 The Democrats hired two detectives to investigate the rumors, including one black detective.
 However, the detectives concluded that the black residents "were doing practically nothing".
 George Rountree would later write that two other black detectives claimed that black women agreed to set fire to their employers homes, and that black men threatened to burn Wilmington down if the white supremacists prevailed in the election.
 To prevent any black conspiring, the Democrats forbade blacks from congregating anywhere.

 Right before the election, the Red Shirts, supported by the White Government Union, were told that they wanted the Democrats to win the election "at all hazards and by any means necessary ... even if they had to shoot every negro in the city".
 The Red Shirts had so instituted a level of fear among the city's blacks that, approaching the election, they were "in a state of terror amounting almost to distress".

 The day before the election, Waddell excited a large crowd at Thalian Hall when he told them: